What is EARTH EX?

 However, organisations are advised to nominate a facilitator and note taker, and to take part in the exercise in a group that can represent their organisation’s various teams/departments.
 This helps them to get the most out of it as a resilience preparedness exercise.

-In the run up to the event opening, training and support materials will be provided.
-In particular, facilitators are encouraged to participate in the facilitator training webinar on 14 of August.
+In the run up to the event opening, training and support materials will be provided for participants and their facilitators.
 You will have access to this and recordings of previous webinars once you register for EARTH EX 2019.

 What does a facilitator do?